 As the 2016 presidential campaign unfolded, it became increasingly clear that the underlying values and beliefs driving voter decisions need to be better understood.
 To that end, Henry Olsen (Ethics and Public Policy Center), John Sides (The George Washington University), and Joe Goldman (Democracy Fund) convened a politically diverse group of conservative, progressive, and independent public opinion experts to study the electorate together.
 The group sought not to achieve consensus, but to engage in discussion about how the views of the electorate are evolving and what the implications of those changes may be.

-In partnership with the survey firm YouGov, the VOTER Survey interviewed 8,000 Americans in December 2016 who had been previously interviewed both in 2011-2012 and in July 2016.
-View full methodology online.
+In partnership with the survey firm YouGov, the 2016 and 2017 VOTER Surveys interviewed up to 8,000 Americans who had been previously interviewed both in 2011-2012 and in July 2016.
+View the Methodology for the 2017 VOTER Survey or the 2016 VOTER Survey.

 In August 2016, Democracy Fund made a grant to Ethics and Public Policy Center (EPPC) to support a review of EPPC’s existing research on the 2016 electorate, conduct new research, and to facilitate a follow-up analysis and discussion regarding the findings of that research.
 The data referenced in this report is research performed by EPPC and YouGov.